Small Town Crime

 Small Town Crime is a 2017 American neo-noir thriller film directed by Eshom Nelms and Ian Nelms.
 It stars John Hawkes as an alcoholic ex-cop who discovers a woman left for dead on the side of a road and finds himself compelled to locate the killer.
 As he investigates further, he encounters several shady characters and inadvertently puts his family in danger.
-It also stars Anthony Anderson, Clifton Collins Jr., Michael Vartan, Caity Lotz, James Lafferty, Robert Forster and Octavia Spencer.
+It also stars Anthony Anderson, Clifton Collins Jr., Michael Vartan (in his last film role to date), Caity Lotz, James Lafferty, Robert Forster and Octavia Spencer.

-The film premiered at SXSW on March 11, 2017 and was made available to watch on DirecTV Cinema beginning December 21, 2017 before getting released in select theaters January 19, 2018, by Saban Films.
+The film premiered at SXSW on March 11, 2017, and was made available to watch on DirecTV Cinema beginning December 21, 2017 before getting released in select theaters January 19, 2018, by Saban Films.